 I studied Contemporary History and Conflict and Development at the University of Ghent.
-In 2007 I started working at the Institute of Development Policy and Management (IOB) at the University of Antwerp, an inspiring working place where ‘development’ is studied as a patchy and dynamic, multi-level and multi-actor process.
+In 2007 I started working at the Institute of Development Policy (IOB) at the University of Antwerp, an inspiring working place where ‘development’ is studied as a patchy and dynamic, multi-level and multi-actor process, using a critical approach.
 Together with my PhD supervisor prof. Stefaan Marysse, I started working on the political economy of the mining sector in the Democratic Republic of Congo.
-On my first field research in March 2008, I was amazed by the dynamism of life and work in Kamituga, a gold mining town in South Kivu province.
-This first experience oriented my research to study the micro-organization of artisanal gold mining and trade, looking at who benefits, and how, and which power relations exist within the mining sector.
-Contrary to many popular accounts of mining, including moral decay, criminalization and ‘conflict minerals’, I found the activities to be well regulated and the power relations to be ambiguous.
+Between 2008 and 2012 I have done (mainly qualitative) field research in Bujumbura (Burundi), Uvira, Bukavu, Kamituga, Luhwindja, Mukungwe, Lugushwa, Butembo and Bunia (DRC).
+On May 5th, 2014 I successfully defended my PhD ‘Qui cherche, trouve.
+The political economy of access to gold mining and trade in South Kivu, DRC’.
+Enjoy the Prezi presentation here.

-In October 2014 I started a new research project with the Research Foundations Flanders on ‘Transnational companies and local politics.
-Hybrid governance in mining concessions in the Democratic Republic of Congo and in Ghana’.
+Between October 2014 and September 2018 I was on a postdoctoral fellowship with the Research Foundations Flanders, studying Transnational companies and local politics.
+Hybrid governance in mining concessions in the Democratic Republic of Congo and in Ghana.

-You can find my CV (updated 2015) here.
+You can find my CV (updated 2022) here: CV Sara Geenen (2022)